jack-berg/opentelemetry.io/content/en/docs/languages/java/sdk.md

 [TextMapPropagator](https://www.javadoc.io/doc/io.opentelemetry/opentelemetry-context/latest/io/opentelemetry/context/propagation/TextMapPropagator.html)
 is a [plugin extension interface](#sdk-plugin-extension-interfaces) responsible for propagating context across process boundaries in a text format.

+TextMapPropagators built-in to the SDK and maintained by the community in `opentelemetry-java-contrib`:

 | Class                       | Artifact                                                                                      | Description                                                                             |
 | --------------------------- | --------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- |